rust84/recipe-parse/README.md

-# recipe-parse
+# Recipe-Parse (formerly known as 'Hotdog, Not Hotdog' but Jinyang threatened to sue me and he said I was old and stupid).

-Parse recipes from PDF files using OpenAI's GPT-4o vision model with structured outputs.
+Parse recipes from PDF files using OpenAI's GPT-4.1 model with structured outputs.

 ## Overview